malaikaarooj07/malaikaarooj.github.io/README.md

 # 📊 Data Analyst Portfolio – [MALAIKA AROOJ]

 Welcome to my data analyst portfolio!
-I specialize in turning raw data into meaningful insights using tools like Python, SQL, and Tableau.
+I specialize in turning raw data into meaningful insights using tools like Python, SQL.
 With hands-on project experience and a solid academic background, I bring both analytical depth and business understanding to every challenge.

 ---

 ## 👤 Profile Summary

-- 2 years of academic experience in data analysis, with expertise in data cleaning, transformation, and wrangling using **Python (Pandas, NumPy)** and **SQL**
-- Skilled in creating **interactive dashboards** using Tableau and Power BI to communicate insights and support business decisions
-- Strong knowledge of statistical analysis and forecasting techniques
-- Experience working with cross-functional teams in agile environments
+My name is Malaika Arooj and I am a student of BCS IV (A) at Fatima Jinnah Women University.
+Technology has always interested me, especially the way it can be used to solve everyday challenges.
+Throughout my computer science journey, I have worked on small console-based programs and simple websites, which has been both engaging and a great learning experience.
+I enjoy collaborating with others and believe teamwork leads to more creative and effective solutions.

 ---

 ## 🧠 Skills

-**Languages:** Python, R, SQL
+**Languages:** Python, C++, Java
-**Tools & Visualization:** Excel, Looker, Tableau, Power BI, Google Sheets, Jupyter Notebook
+**Tools & Visualization:** Excel, Google Sheets, Jupyter Notebook
-**Databases:** MySQL, BigQuery
+**Databases:** MySQL.
-**Cloud Platforms:** Google Cloud Platform (GCP)

 ---

-## 💼 Professional Experience

-**[Company Name], [Location] — [Position]**
-*Time Period*

-- Automated classification of healthcare documents using **Python, Tesseract, and Regex**, reducing processing time from 50 mins to 2 mins
-- Built BI dashboards in Looker to automate monthly insurance reports, saving ~20 hours per month
-- Developed dynamic pricing insights using **time series analysis with BQML**, contributing to a **2% YoY revenue growth**
-- Analyzed insurance claims using statistical tests (Chi-square, T-distribution), and cleaned data with Pandas
-- Collaborated closely with engineering and business teams using **Agile/Scrum** methodology

----

-## 📈 Featured Project

 ### 🔍 LinkedIn Job Trends Analyzer
 *Time Period*